hippocrat-dao/hippo-protocol/docs/docs/validators/validator-faq.md

 ### What are the maintenance requirements?

 Validators are expected to perform regular software updates to accommodate chain upgrades and bug fixes.
 It is suggested to consider using [Cosmovisor](https://docs.cosmos.network/v0.45/run-node/cosmovisor.html) to partially automate this process.

-During an chain upgrade, progress is discussed in a private channel in the [Interchain Discord](https://discord.gg/interchain).
-If your validator is in the active set we encourage you to request access to that channel by contacting a moderator.

 ### How can validators protect themselves from denial-of-service attacks?